Iftiazur/MajorProject/MobileApp/readme.md

-#Contains readme for the mobile app
+# Mobile App Development
+## This contains the progress of the creation of the mobile app for the project